-- I. The use of HLA-B27 typing (81374) to confirm or establish the diagnosis of axial spondyloarthritis is considered medically necessary when: - A. The member/enrollee has clinical or radiographic features of axial spondyloarthritis, AND - B. HLA-B27 results are needed to establish a diagnosis of axial spondyloarthritis.

-II.
-The use of HLA typing (81374) for axial spondyloarthritis is considered investigational for all other indications.
+- I. The use of HLA-B27 typing (81374) for evaluation of axial spondyloarthritis is considered medically necessary when: - A. The member/enrollee has clinical or radiographic features of axial spondyloarthritis. - II.
+The use of HLA-B27 typing (81374) for evaluation of axial spondyloarthritis is considered investigational for all other indications.